 Requirement Relationship Analysis – structuring the relationship of the requirements:

 Relating the requirements to sponsors’ needs and program managers’ visions is a critical function that can be assisted by Systems Engineering tools.
 One researcher from Carnegie Melon University proposes a number of activities to help define the relationship of requirements.
-(Tran, 1999) He recommends a studied approach to understanding the following: Mission definition, Performance and physical parameters, Use requirements, Anticipation of the use of the system, Operational deployment or distribution, Operational life cycle, Effectiveness factors, and Environment Definition.
+(Tran, 1999) He recommends a studied approach to understanding the following: Mission definition, Performance, and physical parameters, Use requirements, Anticipation of the use of the system, Operational deployment or distribution, Operational life cycle, Effectiveness factors, and Environment Definition.
 The authors of the paper the reader is perusing now agree with him on his focus and especially point out his mention of the Operational Life-Cycle.
 The Carnegie Melon memo cited above would be a good start.

 Implementation Means Analysis – enumerating implementation alternatives